fiatjaf/nak/README.md

 COMMANDS:
-   req      generates encoded REQ messages and optionally use them to talk to relays event    generates an encoded event and either prints it or sends it to a set of relays decode   decodes nip19, nip21, nip05 or hex entities encode   encodes notes and other stuff to nip19 entities
+   req      generates encoded REQ messages and optionally use them to talk to relays count    generates encoded COUNT messages and optionally use them to talk to relays event    generates an encoded event and either prints it or sends it to a set of relays decode   decodes nip19, nip21, nip05 or hex entities encode   encodes notes and other stuff to nip19 entities